Introduction

 - Switch to a more reliable summer alternative

-For example, if spinach bolts every summer, it may be better to grow chard through the hot months and return to spinach in cooler weather.
+For example, if spinach bolts every summer, it often makes more sense to grow chard through the hot months and return to spinach in cooler weather.
 If coriander always runs to seed quickly, treat it as a repeat-sown crop rather than expecting one plant to last all season.

 Can You Eat Vegetables That Have Bolted?